naturale0/naturale0.github.io/_posts/2021-02-16-LDA-5-Smooth-LDA.md

 ## Variational EM for smooth LDA

 I already explained inference methods for smooth LDA: [Gibbs sampling with Metropolis-Hastings rule](/bayesian/machine%20learning/natural%20language%20processing/LDA-4-Gibbs-Sampling#gibbs-sampling) proposed by Pritchard et al. (2000), and [Collapsed gibbs sampling](/bayesian/machine%20learning/natural%20language%20processing/LDA-4-Gibbs-Sampling#collapsed-gibbs-sampling) that Griffiths and Steyvers (2002) proposed are the ones.
 Here I would like to continue the discussion and be more specific on variational EM method that Blei et al. (2003) presented.
-If you are not familiar with variational EM algorithm, please take a look into the previous articles before moving on.
+If you are not familiar with variational EM algorithm, please take a look at [the previous articles](/bayesian/machine%20learning/natural%20language%20processing/LDA-3-Variational-EM) before moving on.

 <br>